vscav/weather-web-app/README.md

 > Don't get caught out in the rain.
 Get up to date forecasts with a cool weather app.

 ## How to install
-1. Install Node.js, Webpack and Parcel
-2. Open your editor and the project folder in the terminal
+1. Open your editor and the project folder in the terminal
-3. Install all the dependencies by running `npm install`
+2. Install all the dependencies by running `npm install`
-4. Develop with `npm run dev`
+3. Develop with `npm run dev`

 ## API keys